4 Causal inference

 The structure in Equation 4.3 would be appropriate if governance impacts the control variables and both the governance and control variables impact the dependent variable (i.e., the estimated regression coefficients for the governance variables will capture the total effect or the sum of the direct effect and the indirect effect through the controls).”

-But this discussion in Larcker et al. (2007) glosses over some subtle issues.
+But Larcker et al. (2007) gloss over some subtle issues.
 If some elements of \(Z_r\) are mediators and other elements are confounders, then biased estimates will arise from both equations.
 The estimator based on Equation 4.3 will be biased because confounders have been omitted, while that based on Equation 4.2 will be biased because mediators have been included.
 Additionally, the claim that the estimates are “conservative” assumes that the indirect effect via mediators is of the same sign as the direct effect.
 Without this assumption, the relation between the direct effect and the total effect is unclear in both magnitude and even sign.

-Additionally, this discussion does not address possible colliders, which plausibly exist in the setting of Larcker et al. (2007).
+Additionally, Larcker et al. (2007) do not address possible colliders, which plausibly exist in their setting.
 For example, corporate governance plausibly affects firms’ choice of leverage, while performance also plausibly affects leverage.
-If so, “controlling for” leverage might induce associations between governance and performance even absent a causal relation between these variables.17 While there is intuitive appeal to with-and-without-controls approach suggested by Larcker et al. (2007), selecting controls “requires careful thinking about the plausible causal relations between the treatment variables, the outcomes of interest, and the candidate control variables” (Gow et al., 2016, p.
+If so, “controlling for” leverage might induce associations between governance and performance even when there is no causal relation between these variables.15 While there is intuitive appeal to with-and-without-controls approach suggested by Larcker et al. (2007), selecting controls “requires careful thinking about the plausible causal relations between the treatment variables, the outcomes of interest, and the candidate control variables” (Gow et al., 2016, p.
 485).

 4.6 Further reading

 More recent econometrics textbooks, such as Wooldridge (2010), more explicitly address causal inference than do older texts.
-In addition, a number of more recent textbooks—such as Angrist and Pischke (2008) and Cunningham (2021)— place causal inference front and centre.
+In addition, a number of more recent textbooks—such as Angrist and Pischke (2008) and Cunningham (2021)—place causal inference front and centre.

 Fuller coverage of casual diagrams can be found in Morgan and Winship (2014); Pearl (2009a) offers a more advanced treatment.
 Huntington-Klein (2021) uses causal diagrams as an organizing framework and spends much of the book examining causal inference before introducing the econometric tools that are the primary focus of most textbooks.
 A more accessible introduction to ideas in Pearl (2009a), including more recent developments, is provided by Pearl and Mackenzie (2019).